 Despite being strongly supported by the Irish government, two locals dug their toes in and commenced a lengthy battle against the tech giant's plans to construct a massive data center in Athenry.

 Ireland's High Court approved the facility plans in October last year and many thought that would put an end to proceedings, but the plucky locals weren't finished and recently won a legal argument to take the battle all the way to the Supreme Court.

 This was the straw that broke the camel's back, as Apple elected to just call it a day and walk away.
 The company released a statement saying:

-Apple already maintains a number of data centres in Ireland as well as its European headquarters (with flexible tax breaks from the Irish government) so if this deal had gone through, the company would have just been adding to its fleet.
+Apple already maintains a number of data centers in Ireland as well as its European headquarters (with flexible tax breaks from the Irish government) so if this deal had gone through, the company would have just been adding to its fleet.

 “The government did everything it could to support this investment.
 These delays have, if nothing else, underlined our need to make the state's planning and legal processes more efficient,” says Humphreys.

-Given the time already spent in the court rooms, Apple obviously decided enough was enough – especially given the Supreme Court had already let slip that it would possible have to refer some issues related to the data centre palaver to the Court of Justice of the European Union (CJEU).
+Given the time already spent in the court rooms, Apple obviously decided enough was enough – especially given the Supreme Court had already let slip that it would possible have to refer some issues related to the data center palaver to the Court of Justice of the European Union (CJEU).

-The main arguing point for the Ireland locals was the environmental impact of having the additional data centre, asserting that the planning board was legally obliged to conduct a full and environmental impact assessment (EIA) of the whole project, which included the provision for eight data halls.
+The main arguing point for the Ireland locals was the environmental impact of having the additional data center, asserting that the planning board was legally obliged to conduct a full and environmental impact assessment (EIA) of the whole project, which included the provision for eight data halls.